-There are a lot of frightening statistics that have been circulating for the last few years highlighting the current talent shortfall in STEM skills at 40,000 people with UK employers struggling to fill 43% of STEM vacancies.
+There are a lot of frightening statistics that have been circulating for the last few years highlighting the current tech talent crisis.
+There is a shortfall in STEM skills at 40,000 people with UK employers struggling to fill 43% of STEM vacancies.
 Even more worrying predictions from to Coadec state that 800,000 jobs will be unfilled by 2020.

 The Cyber Security skills gap is the most persistent with research from Cap Gemini revealing that 68% of organisations had high demand for cyber skills but only 43% had the skills already present in their organisation.

-The potential solutions have typically focused on a mixture of trying to increase educational opportunities and hiring a more diverse workforce.
+The potential solutions for the tech talent crisis have typically focused on a mixture of trying to increase educational opportunities and hiring a more diverse workforce.
 Saying that, society is slowly starting to accept ‘the geek’ as being cool which may have helped to persuade more people towards the world of tech.

 Education and Training

-Education certainly has a key part to play in the current skills gap.
+Education certainly has a key part to play in the current skills gap and tech talent crisis.
 Only 7600 students in England took A Level Computing last year and less than 10% of those were female.

 Senior Schools often teach languages such as Python now but so few pursue it as a career.
 We should be inspiring the next generation by demonstrating that IT can be an exciting and financially rewarding career.